-1 Exclusion from the direct doctorate programme proceeds in the following cases:
+- 1 Exclusion from the direct doctorate programme proceeds in the following cases: - a.

-- a.
 The requirements for obtaining the Master's degree in Physics (required number of credits, any other requirements) can no longer be fulfilled. - b.
 The additional requirements as per Art.
-9 of this appendix can no longer be fulfilled.

-2 Exclusion as mentioned in Para.
-1 (a) constitutes simultaneous exclusion from the Master's degree programme in Physics, because the latter counts as definitively failed.

-3 The Master's degree programme in Physics may be continued after exclusion according to Para.
+9 of this appendix can no longer be fulfilled. - 2 Exclusion as mentioned in Para.
+1 (a) constitutes simultaneous exclusion from the Master's degree programme in Physics, because the latter counts as definitively failed. - 3 The Master's degree programme in Physics may be continued after exclusion according to Para.
 1 (b).
 The additional requirements as per Art.
 9 of this appendix are then no longer relevant to acquiring the Master's degree.
-Renewed application for doctoral studies is possible after successful completion of Master's degree studies.

-4 The provisions of Art.
-13b, 13c and 13d of the Ordinance on Doctoral Studies ETH Zurich(14 also apply.
+Renewed application for doctoral studies is possible after successful completion of Master's degree studies. - 4 The provisions of Art.
+20, 21 and 22 of the Ordinance on the Doctorates ETH Zurich14 also apply.